hyphacoop/hypha.coop/_posts/2023-11-23-announcing-dp-social-inbox.md

 All of Sutty's templates are compatible with the Social Inbox, in addition to the Magazine template, which is based on the layout of COMPOST magazine, our sister project.
 For a step-by-step guide on how to use the Social Inbox with Sutty, check out this [LINK:demo video].

-[LINK WHEN AVAILABLE: You can see how it looks by checking out our account on the Fediverse: @HyphaCoop@hypha.coop]
+You can see how it looks by checking out this blog's account on the Fediverse — you will need to have an account on the Fediverse to look up this account with your client (Mastodon, Pixelfed, etc): @dripline@hypha.coop

 ## Getting Started